AtomSDK/atomsdk-demo-mac/README.md

 * Connection with Smart Connect (Tags based dialing)

 ## Compatibility
-* Compatible with Xcode 11 and iOS 10 and later
+* Compatible with Xcode 11 and OS X 10.12 and later
 * Compatible with ATOM SDK Version 3.0 and onwards

 ## Supported Protocols
 * IPSec
-* IKEv2

 ## SDK Installation
 Although ATOM SDK Framework is already provided with the demo application but you can install the latest version through [this link](https://secure.com/atom/downloads/sdk/ios/3.2.0/AtomSDK.zip).

 ### CocoaPods